Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

 The remainder of the paper is structured as follows.
 We discuss the mathematical framework for the underlying financial market and the contract specification of the hybrid variable annuity in Section \ref{sec-MathematicalFormulation}.
 This section also elucidates how the VA investment account value and the benefit base evolve over time and states the policyholder's stochastic optimal control problem, particularly when the policyholder's proceeds from the VA are subject to taxes.
 Since an analytical solution is not available in our setting, in Section \ref{sec-NumericalSolution}, we discuss the numerical methods used to solve the stochastic optimal control problem.
 We focus on the numerical approximation of the value of the VA before and after each withdrawal is made by the policyholder.
 Through a series of numerical illustrations in Section \ref{sec-NumericalIllustrations}, we investigate the impact of contract specifications (that is, the benefit base update scheme and the cash rate) and tax rates on the policyholder's fair fee and optimal withdrawal strategies.
-We then summarize and conclude the paper in Section \ref{sec-Conclusion}.
+We then summarize and conclude the paper in Section \ref{sec-Conclusion}. { Appendix \ref{app-SuppFigures} contains additional figures and results supplementing the discussions in Section \ref{sec-NumericalIllustrations} and Appendix \ref{appendix-ComputationalMethods} details the computational algorithms employed in this paper.}